Living on Campus

 Incoming First-Year Students

-- Apply for housing: As long as you are fairly certain you will attend NC State, you should complete your housing and village applications immediately upon receiving your acceptance letter.
+- Apply for housing: You should complete your University Housing and Living and Learning Village application as soon as possible.
+Students who have received acceptance for the Fall semester may access the housing application through the Campus Living section on MyPack Portal.
 If you decide not to attend NC State, you can cancel your housing application without penalties.
 Space is assigned in the order in which applications are received.
 If you have a preferred building or roommate already in mind, an early application will help you get them.

 - Choose a place to live: You have a lot of options to choose from, ranging from residence halls to our Wolf Village Apartments.
 Find the ones that you like best.

 Incoming Transfer Students

 Due to the first-year live-on requirement that began in 2017, space is very limited for upper-class students.
 There are options available, however.
 NC State has two Living and Learning Villages that reserve space for transfer students.

 - Located in Wolf Village Apartments on the main campus, the Second-year Transitions And Transfer Experience (S.T.A.T.E.)
 Village connects students to a variety of campus resources and programming meant to navigate their years following their freshman experience.

 - Located in Wolf Ridge Apartments on Centennial Campus, Albright Entrepreneurs Village residents live and work with entrepreneurial-minded peers of all disciplines to explore and develop their ideas in an environment that inspires creativity and innovation.

 Undergraduate students must be enrolled in at least 12 credit hours to be eligible to live on campus during the fall and spring terms.
 Students who must drop below these minimum requirements should contact University Housing to request an exception.
 Summer session housing is also available.